-Non-redeemable common stock includes Founder Shares and non-redeemable ordinary shares as these shares do not have any redemption features.
+Non-redeemable common stock includes Founder Shares (as defined in Note 5) and non-redeemable ordinary shares as these shares do not have any redemption features.
 Non-redeemable ordinary shares participate in the income or loss on marketable securities based on non-redeemable shares' proportionate interest.